austinseraphin/motion-accessibility/README.md

 #### `accessibility_scroll`

-This method scrolls the screen in an application-specific way.
-If the scrolling succeeds, return true and post a :scroll notification.
+VoiceOver uses three-finger swipes to scroll the screen.
+These gestures will trigger this method.
+It accepts a scroll direction as a parameter.
+If the scrolling succeeds, it should return true and post a :scroll notification.

-#### `accessibility_increment`

-Increments the value of the accessibility element.
-Make sure to have the :adjustable accessibility trait set for this to work.

-#### `accessibility_decrement`

-Decrements the value of the accessibility element.
-Make sure to have the :adjustable accessibility trait set for this to work.

 #### Scroll Directions